MattCowgill/readabs/README.md

 ## Overview

-readabs contains tools to easily download, import, and tidy time series data from the Australian Bureau of Statistics.
-This saves you time manually downloading and tediously tidying time series data and allows you to spend more time on your analysis.
+readabs helps you easily download, import, and tidy time series data from the Australian Bureau of Statistics from within R. This saves you time manually downloading and tediously tidying time series data and allows you to spend more time on your analysis.

 We’d welcome Github issues containing error reports or feature requests.
 Alternatively you can email the package maintainer at mattcowgill at